WRansohoff/GD32VF103_templates/README.md

 cd riscv-gnu-toolchain
 mkdir build
 cd build
-../configure --with-arch=rv32im --with-prefix=[install directory]
+../configure --with-arch=rv32im --prefix=[install directory]
 make
 ```

 You might need to install a few dependencies such as the `bison`, `flex`, and `texinfo` packages.
 If you're missing any, the `make` or `configure` commands will print out errors telling you what to install.

-Also, the `--with-prefix` argument is optional; it lets you specity an install directory, like `/opt/riscv-gcc` or `/home/user/riscv-gcc`.
+Also, the `--prefix` argument is optional; it lets you specity an install directory, like `/opt/riscv-gcc` or `/home/user/riscv-gcc`.
 This makes it easier to uninstall later, but it also means that you'll need to add `[install directory]/bin` to your `PATH` environment variable in order to run programs like `riscv32-unknown-elf-gcc`.

 Finally, this build process will probably take a little bit of time, and it requires a little more than 10GB of free disk space.
 The `make` command will both build and install the toolchain, so depending on where you want to install it, you might be prompted to run `sudo make`.
 Once everything is done, you might need to run `sudo ldconfig` or restart your machine before you can run the installed programs normally, but you should be able to delete the build files under your `riscv-gnu-toolchain/build` directory if you need to free up disk space afterwards.

 # Project Organization

-I think that I might be missing startup code to set up the `ECLIC` interrupt system, but I'm hoping to figure that out by setting up a millisecond 'tick' interrupt to generate the delays between LED toggles.
+The `gd32vf103xb_boot.S` file contains the interrupt vector table and the `reset_handler` assembly function.
+I've been trying to put all of my code into `.c` files lately, but the `CLIC` interrupt system which these chips use seems to be slightly non-standard.
+So while the `csrw CSR_MTVT a0` assembly command is valid, the `__asm__( "csrw CSR_MTVT a0" );` line of C code causes an 'unrecognized CSR' compiler error.
+Weird.

+The `device_headers/gd32vf103.h` file is hand-written with a few peripheral memory definitions taken from the GD32VF1 reference manual, but it is not comprehensive.
+I named the definitions to match those found in STM32F1 device header files; the peripherals are very similar, so I'm hoping to start putting together a header file which allows identical driver code to be used for STM32F103 and GD32VF103 chips wherever possible.

 Some configuration files, such as the OpenOCD files and the RISC-V equivalent of CMSIS headers, are from the GD32VF103 Firmware Library which you can find here: